How to manage risk in marketing, advertising and communications – the ultimate guide

 - what happens if an employee/ consultant shareholder leaves.

 For more from this series visit our Media in Focus hub

-Wiggin is the largest full-service media law firm in the UK.
+Wiggin (external link) is the largest full-service media law firm in the UK.
 We have built a reputation for being one of the best commercial advisors in the industry, and are recognised as the go-to brand for any creative business trying to harness the value of engaging content or emerging technologies.